Aqua-Nautilus/Dependency-Deprecated-Checker/README.md

 - `--github-token`: GitHub token for API access.
 This is mandatory unless `--exclude-archived` is used.
 - `--exclude-archived`: Exclude alerting on packages linked to archived repositories in GitHub.
 - `--exclude-repo`: Exclude alerting on packages without an associated repository.
+- `--exclude-inaccessible`: Exclude alerting on packages with a GitHub repository that is not accessible (404).

 An example of the results on the sample package.json: